 The increase in the bubble width due to yaw is practically linear in the baseline case.
 In the actuated case, the deviation from a linear fit is larger; the value of the least squares residual after a linear regression is about 3 times that for the baseline case.
 When looking at the difference between both cases represented by the lower bars in Figure \ref{fig:bubble_width}, the bubble reduction augments linearly with the yaw angle on the leeward side, but remains approximately constant on the windward side.
-This result is consistent with the force measurements: \begin{itemize} \item Larger separation bubbles induce more axial force, as the separation contributes to the apparent width of the truck, i.e., the flow has to go around the GTS body and around the separation bubble, as if the truck were wider.
+This result is consistent with the force measurements: \begin{itemize} \item Larger separation bubbles induce more axial force, as the separation contributes to the apparent width of the truck, i.e., the flow has to go around the \ac{GTS} body and around the separation bubble, as if the truck were wider.
 This is the case when yaw increases. \item Leeward actuation is more effective than windward actuation in thinning the separation bubble, as it is in reducing the axial force. \item As expected from potential flow theory \cite[see, e.g.][]{kundu_ideal_2012}, the vorticity of the recirculation bubble is responsible for a suction force acting on the corresponding wall.
 Actuating on the windward recirculation bubble increases the difference between the two suctions on the leeward and windward side, thus increasing the side force. \end{itemize}